 That said, azithromycin or Z-Pak may be used to treat strep throat in certain cases.
 For instance, your doctor may prescribe it if you’re allergic to penicillin, amoxicillin, or other antibiotics that are used more often to treat strep throat.

-For strep throat
+Treating strep throat with Z-Pak

 If your doctor thinks azithromycin is a good choice for you, they may prescribe a generic version of azithromycin or a Z-Pak.